 - Billions of dollars in verdicts and settlements

 - Represented nearly one-third of the Deepwater Horizon crew

 - Won verdicts that set state and national records

 - Cases won in more than 40 different states

 - Named to The Best Lawyers in America® for Admiralty and Maritime Law

 We have helped hundreds of injured workers receive the compensation they deserve.
-We may be able to help you too.
-Contact our Alabama Jones Act attorneys today for a free consultation: (888) 493-1629.
+We'll fight to help you, too.
+Contact our Alabama Jones Act attorneys today at (888) 493-1629.